aastha231074/DevOps/Docker/README.md

 **`docker compose exec <service_name> <command>`**: Runs a command inside a running service container.

-*Legacy Note*: The older `docker-compose` (with hyphen) command still works if you have the standalone Docker Compose tool installed, but Docker recommends using the newer `docker compose` (without hyphen) plugi
+*Legacy Note*: The older `docker-compose` (with hyphen) command still works if you have the standalone Docker Compose tool installed, but Docker recommends using the newer `docker compose` (without hyphen) plugin

 ## Docker Volumes: Persistent Data Storage